cullendales/pong-with-power-ups/README.md

 - [ ] Update personal website edition

 ## Notes
-Power-ups are still in development and under testing.
+Power-ups and a more realistic physics system are still in development and under testing.
 This repo will be updated with the full game shortly.
 For now enjoy the classic game of Pong.